|

 Government focus on urban development has strengthened the need for facility management, with program axes funding mobility, sanitation, health facilities, and housing that require long-term operations.
 Public-private partnerships are expanding in transport, healthcare, and education under rules that improve concession structures and PPP oversight.
 These projects depend on strong management to meet service targets under multi-year contracts, making facility management providers central to reliable and sustainable operations.

-Brazil’s rising urban population and expanding real estate base remain the main forces behind the facility management sector.
+Brazil’s growing urban population and expanding real estate market remain the main drivers of the facility management sector.
 The steady construction of residential and commercial properties, combined with national plans backed by BRL 1.7 trillion in investments, makes professional facility management essential for the operation, maintenance, and long-term performance of modern facilities.

 • São Paulo’s commercial district includes over 150 skyscrapers, each requiring year-round facility management services covering HVAC, cleaning, and security.